 Stir Before Using

 I got to the bottom of a can of top coat before I knew I was supposed to stir it.
 There was a layer of thick stuff on the bottom!
 What’s this stuff?
-It is the one and only negative to say about General Finishes High Performance.
 All the good stuff settles to the bottom, an embarrassing lesson learned.

 Bonus: Stirring forces me to slow down, think about being calm, serene and to stop rushing through my project.